hollylessthan/Estimate-optimal-scone-stocking-and-profits/README.md

 # Estimate-optimal-scone-stocking-and-profits

-This is a course project from Supply Chain Analytics course at UCSD, and the data is from the course as well.

-In this project, I applied a data-driven analytics to estimate the optimal stocking level that will bring optimal profit for a scone bakery.
+This is a course project from the Supply Chain Analytics course at UCSD, and the data set is obtained from the course as well.
+The goal of this project is to use data-driven simulation to estimate the optimal stocking level that will bring optimal profit for a scone bakery.

+#### Language
+R version 4.0.3 (2020-10-10)

+#### Context

 I first explored the daily scone demand data and examined its distribution.
 Because there was an outlier in the data, I modified it before starting the analysis.